 The MEPDG contains distress prediction models corresponding to various distresses in a pavement, which can be used to predict the design life.
-One such distress model for predicting PCC cracking in a composite pavement was adopted directly from the fatigue cracking model of a new jointed plain concrete pavement (JPCP).
+One such distress model for predicting PCC cracking in a composite pavement was adopted directly from the fatigue cracking model of a new jointed plain concrete pavement (JPCP), as illustrated in Figure 3-1.
 JPCP is a class of rigid pavements that do not contain distributed steel to control random cracking and may or may not contain transverse joint load transfer devices (i.e., dowels) (AASHTO 2008).